raviwu/books-building-blocks-liberty/content/docs/03-introduction.zh.md

 Section three constitutes a short but very important contribution to libertarian theory.
 It is addressed to the very language in which we make our case for liberty.
 If we are constrained in this regard by considerations of political correctness, if we cannot use words fully, freely and correctly, then it will become difficult or even impossible to even articulate the libertarian message.
 The enemies of freedom have done yeoman work in eliminating crucial words from the “accepted” vocabulary.
 Even libertarians who ought to know better are in thrall to these linguistic conventions, and have thereby been weakened in their attempts to defend this philosophy.
 Words under dispute include: ms., developing countries, rent-seeking, social justice, tax subsidies, property rights, filthy rich, privileged, unearned income, freeman, ultra, profiteer, book burning, stakeholder, get something for nothing, free rider, fair trade, opportunistic, red states, blue states, liberal, and, last but certainly not least, libertarian.

 > Walter Block

+[^1]: Walter Block, “Libertarianism is Unique; It Belongs Neither to the Right Nor the Left; A Critique of the Views of Long, Holcombe, and Baden on the left, Hoppe, Feser and Paul on the right,” Journal of Libertarian Studies, 2010